CAST YOUR VOTE TODAY!

 for Summit Community Sponsorship & Giving Program Finalists via the poll below.
 The top 2 selections will receive a $4,000 grant with the rest receiving a $1,000 grant from Summit Natural Gas.
 The deadline to cast your vote is May 31st.

 Southern Maine Agency on Aging – The Southern Maine Agency on Aging’s (SMAA’s) mission is to improve the quality of life for older adults, adults with disabilities, and the people who care for them.
-Summit’s grant will help support the Vet to Vet program, which I a peer support program through which older and/or disabled veterans in southern Maine build companionships with volunteer veterans, develop bond strengthened by shared military experience, and provide increased ace to military benefits and other helpful resources throughout southern Maine.
+Summit’s grant will help support the Vet to Vet program, which is a peer support program through which older and/or disabled veterans in southern Maine build companionships with volunteer veterans, develop bonds strengthened by shared military experience, and provide increased access to military benefits and other helpful resources throughout southern Maine.

-Pine Tree Society – Pine Tree Society offers a full range of comprehensive and professional services designed to help Maine people with disabilities lead active, more socially connected lives.
-Pine Tree Society operates Pine Tree Camp, which is Maine’s only American Camping Association fully-accredited summer camp specifically serving children and adult with physical and developmental disabilities.
-Fund received from Summit would be allocated to Pine Tree Society’s Campership Fund, designated to cover camp tuition for children living in Summit’s service territories of the Kennebec Valley, Cumberland, Falmouth and Yarmouth.
+Pine Tree Camp – Pine Tree Came is Maine’s only American Camping Association fully-accredited summer camp specifically serving children and adult with physical and developmental disabilities.
+Funds received from Summit would be allocated to Pine Tree Camp’s Campership Fund, designated to cover camp tuition for children living in Summit’s service territories of the Kennebec Valley, Cumberland, Falmouth and Yarmouth.

 Boys & Girls Clubs of Greater Waterville – The organization’s mission is to inspire and enable all young people and their families to realize their full potential as healthy, productive, responsible and caring citizens.
 Funds received from Summit would be used to fund the organization’s Sustainable Gardens Growing Dome Greenhouse.
-This program – like other Boys & Girls Clubs – provides education, recreation and support to at-risk youth grade 1st through 7th.
+This program – like others offered by the Boys & Girls Club of Greater Waterville – provides education, recreation and support to at-risk youth’s grades 1st through 7th.
 The program uses an interdisciplinary and applied approach to the disciplines of Science, Technology, Engineering and Mathematic (STEM) to connect the sustainability of our ecosystem to youth’s school modules.

 Family Violence Project – The mission of Family Violence Project is to end domestic abuse in Kennebec and Somerset counties by increasing victim safety, empowering survivors, and advocating for social change.
 Funds for this event will be put toward a sponsorship of the organization’s annual Benefit and Recognition night.
 All proceeds from the event will go directly to victims of domestic violence in Kennebec and Somerset Counties.